 Stir Fry Mushrooms

 - Set the steamer box directly over the stove.
 Use a measuring cup with a spout to pour 5 to 6 cups of water to the bottom of the cheung fun steamer.
+There should be about 1 to 1 1/2 inches of water in the box.
 Slide one of the steaming trays into the steamer.
-Turn the heat to medium-high and bring the water to boil.
+Turn the heat to high heat and bring the water to boil.
+(See note 3) Then, reduce the heat slightly to medium-high.

-- Add some cooked mushrooms about 1/3 of the way up from the bottom edge.
-Scatter a small pinch of scallions and cilantro over the rest of the batter.
+- Add some of the mushroom mixture about 1/3 of the way up from the bottom edge.

 - Prepare the next cheung fun as the first one cooks.